-However, mainly since it contains carbohydrates, whether popcorn can fit into a low-carb ketogenic diet.
+However, since it contains carbohydrates, popcorn may not fit into a low-carb ketogenic diet.

 This article enlightens you about net carbs in different popcorn varieties and whether they fit into a keto diet.
 In addition, you’ll find ready-to-eat snacks and recipes that can replace popcorn as a low-carb alternative.